Get Answers To Common Traumatic Brain Injury Questions We Hear the Most

 Get Legal Help After a TBI

-Which Doctor Should I See if I Sustained a Concussion from an Auto Accident in South Carolina?
+Which Doctor Should I See if I Sustained a Concussion from a Car Wreck in South Carolina?

 If you were in an auto accident, and are still dealing with post-concussive syndrome (PCS) several weeks or months after the wreck, you don't just need a lawyer, you probably need a referral to a neurologist.
 Simply put, neurologists focus on the brain.
 A good neurologist will take time to discuss how your injury occurred, the problems you have experienced, and whether you should undergo additional testing.
 A negative CT or MRI does not mean your brain is 100%.
 CTs and MRIs often fail to detect injury to the axons (white matter), which carry messages throughout the brain.
 If your neurologist is unwilling to listen to your complaints, or appears dismissive of your injury, I encourage you to seek a second opinion.